 Rolling back a model should be simple.
-In many systems, it is not.
+In practice, it often isn’t.

 This is what model versioning fixes.

-A model registry assigns a clear version to each deployable artifact, stores the metadata needed to understand it, and exposes stable references such as champion, candidate, or production.
-With that in place, rollback becomes a pointer change backed by validation, not a manual search through object storage.
+A model registry assigns a clear version to every model, stores the metadata needed to understand and reproduce it, and tracks its lifecycle from staging to production.
+With that in place, rollback becomes a simple, reliable operation instead of a manual investigation.